-Look out for scammers on online second-hand platforms.
+Look out for scammers on online second-hand platforms and marketplaces on social media.
 Are you faced with one of the following situations?
 Then be vigilant and do not proceed with the transaction.

 - You are asked to continue the sale outside of the website.